 Designed for kids 5 to 7, this is a great coding app to introduce the concept of coding to the youngest students.
 Free to use, the app introduces kids to block coding, which is simpler than text-based coding, so it’s easier to grasp.

-This is a super cute app that is again suitable for the lower grades.
-In this app, students have mazes and games that will get your students thinking through solutions to problems!
+Think & Learn is a cute coding app that is again suitable for the lower grades — and it doesn’t hurt that it’s also free.
+In this app from Fisher-Price, students have mazes and games that will get your students thinking through solutions to problems!
 If the commands are correct, the Code-a-pillar will reach the target.
 If they aren’t, it will stop and your students must fix the mistake.
 It’s all about sequencing and directions.

-So, what does Taylor recommend?
-She has her students write down their code first on a mini whiteboard.
-That way, if the robot has performed the wrong action they’ll go back and check the code first.
+Tip: Have your students write down their code first on a mini whiteboard.
+That way, if the robot has performed the wrong action they can go back and check the code first.

-A coding adventure around the world awaits your students with this super cool app!
-Suitable for upper elementary and middle school students, students use visual instructions to guide Marco and Sophia (cute cartoon characters) through a series of different levels as they try to discover themselves.
+This free coding app for kids uses the visual programming language “Blockly”, which is the same language used by the official Hour of Code tutorials!
+Suitable for upper elementary students, the app gives kids visual instructions to guide Marco and Sophia (cute cartoon characters) through a series of different levels as they try to discover themselves.